How student loan consolidation works

-If you’re approved for a Direct Consolidation Loan, you can use this to pay off your original loans.
+If you’re approved for a Direct Consolidation Loan, you can use it to pay off your original loans.
 Each month, you can make one payment instead of several with a fixed interest rate until the loan is paid off.
-You can expect to start repayment for your Direct Consolidation Loan 60 days after it has been paid out.
+You can expect to start repayment of your Direct Consolidation Loan 60 days after it has been paid out.

 3 Steps to consolidate private student loans

-It’s possible that your current lender may offer a consolidation option.
+It’s possible that your current lender may offer a student loan refinancing option.
 If so, you could choose to consolidate with the same lender or shop around for another.

 Some of the requirements for private student loan consolidation could include:

 - You’re making payments on private student loans.

 - You can provide proof of income.